Sevmorput: Atomflot (2008–present)

+In December 2023, Atomflot stated that Sevmorput could remain in service until 2024 after which it would be replaced by a conventionally-fueled vessel.
+On 24 December 2023, a fire broke out onboard Sevmorput while the vessel was moored at Atomflot's base in Murmansk.
+The fire was reportedly contained in one of the vessel's cabins and affected an area of about 30 sqm, was promptly extinguished, and caused no injuries.

+Although three subsidized cargo voyages along the Northern Sea Route were planned for 2024, Sevmorput was not taken into use and as of 2025 remains laid up at Atomflot's base in Murmansk.

 Design

 General characteristics

 Sevmorput is 260.30 m long overall and 236.60 m between perpendiculars.
 The breadth and depth of her hull are 32.20 m and 18.30 m, respectively.
 When loaded to the summer waterline, the ship draws 11.80 m of water.
 However, in ice-covered waters she operates with a slightly smaller draught of 10.65 m to improve the icebreaking characteristics of her raked stem.
 The gross tonnage of Sevmorput is 38,226 and net tonnage 11,468.
 The ship's deadweight tonnage is 33,980 tons at maximum draught and 26,480 tons while operating at reduced draught in ice.
 Her maximum displacement is 61,880 tons.

 Although originally designed according to the USSR Register of Shipping rules of 1981 to the highest Soviet ice class available for merchant ships, ULA, Sevmorput is currently classified by the Russian Maritime Register of Shipping with a slightly lower ice class, UL.
 In addition to the national rules she was built according to the latest international regulations and conventions at the time, becoming the first ship built according to the Code of Safety for Nuclear Merchant Ships adopted by the International Maritime Organization in 1981.
 Special attention was paid to the safety aspects of the vessel and, in addition to running aground or colliding with the reinforced bow of an icebreaker, the Soviet naval architects even took into account the possibility of a passenger aircraft crashing on Sevmorput.